Colorado-Mesa-University-Cybersecurity/CAT-Transformer/README.md

 # Transformers for Supervised Tabular Learning

-The official repository for the research done in the manuscript "Transformers for Supervised Tabular Learning."
+The official repository for the research done in the manuscript "Transformers for Supervised Tabular Learning" that is under review currently.

 ## Environment Setup